cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 ```

 ### 3) SPARQL query via virtual knowledge graph
 The stack provides an Ontop SPARQL endpoint for querying Food Hygiene Ratings semantically.
-Leveraging the Ontology of Food Hygiene Rating Score ([OntoFHR]) and a defined OBDA mapping titled [FoodHygieneRating], the endpoint maps relational database records stored in PostGIS, such as business details, geolocation, and hygiene ratings, into a semantic framework.
+Leveraging the Ontology of Food Hygiene Rating Scheme ([OntoFHRS]) and a defined OBDA mapping titled [FoodHygieneRating], the endpoint maps relational database records stored in PostGIS, such as business details, geolocation, and hygiene ratings, into a semantic framework.
 This allows queries to retrieve structured information like business names, inspection ratings, and geographic coordinates, supporting analyses across geographic scales and enabling integration with other datasets.

 ## 3.2) Greenspace (.shp) and Points of Interest (.csv)
 The [OS Open Greenspace] dataset provides a comprehensive mapping of greenspaces across Great Britain, including public parks, sports facilities, and allotments, along with access points.
 Similarly, the [Points of Interest (POI)] dataset includes detailed information about commercial and non-commercial establishments, such as businesses, retail spaces, and service providers, with attributes like phone numbers, web URLs, and classifications.
 These datasets are crucial for spatial analyses related to urban planning, service accessibility, and community health.